 The easiest way, and actually still relatively inexpensive way to go about this is to use a local SIM card with data roaming activated.
-I say it is relatively inexpensive because it cost only $8 for 1GB of data over a week if you use a Starhub prepaid card, and I think it is wise to do so.
-Forget about buying any other types of prepaid SIM card, or worse, renting a WiFi sharing device.
+I say it is relatively inexpensive because it cost only $8 for 1GB of data over a week if you use a Starhub prepaid card (Update: a Wefly SIM card is even cheaper).
+Renting a WiFi sharing device is always the most expensive way to get data overseas so do wise up and don’t believe any advertisements.
 M1 data passport is also very expensive ($25) in comparison.

 Free access WiFi is widely available throughout China (malls, restaurants, hotels etc.), and when connected, you can access services other than Google, WhatsApp and Facebook (e.g. Yahoo mail).
 In fact, you will be able to receive WhatsApp and Hangouts messages every now and then through a WiFi connection, but you cannot send out messages.

 There is a way to overcome this limitation and it’s called VPN (Virtual Private Network), whereby you need to first connect to a VPN server in another country (this is called tunneling).
 Once the connection is established, it will be as if you are using your device in that particular country.

 I tried TunnelBear VPN and it worked well.
 It comes with a free data usage quota, and you can earn additional free data by tweeting about them.
 That’s 1.5GB which is probably enough data to last you through a 10 days travel period.